aspect-build/bazel-examples/angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server using the Angular CLI.
+Run `bazel run //:serve` for a dev server using bazel.

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding